-2) It’s a great way to stay active.
+It’s a great way to stay active.

 It’s no secret that staying active is key to a healthy lifestyle.
 Among other health benefits, it helps you maintain a healthy weight, prevent or manage chronic conditions, and strengthens your heart.
-It’s also a great way to improve your mental health and a great way to form relationships and socialize with friends.
+It’s also a great way to improve your mental health and form relationships with friends.

-3) It’s for a good cause.
+It’s for a good cause.

 Proceeds go to Family Service Society, the second oldest non-profit in the city of Paducah.
-Family Service Society provides assistance to residents of Paducah and McCracken County by assisting with basic needs such as food, clothing, prescription medications, emergency dental, utility assistance, personal hygiene items, household goods and Christmas food assistance.
+Family Service Society provides assistance to residents of Paducah and McCracken County by helping with basic needs such as food, clothing, prescription medications, emergency dental, utility assistance, personal hygiene items, household goods and Christmas food assistance.

 “We are thrilled with the record amount of money raised by Iron Mom each year,” says Candace Melloy, Family Service Society Executive Director.
 “Every dollar raised directly affects a family in need in our community.
 Summer is the hardest time of the year for families because their children are out of school, therefore the pressure on the family is greater.
 The timing of Iron Mom could not be better, as it enables us to provide vital services to the community at a critical time of year.”

-4) The race is a Paducah tradition.
+The race is a Paducah tradition.

-Iron Mom is the only half marathon in the city of Paducah, and continues to thrive each year by increasing runner numbers and donation totals.
-Last year, the race raised a record $63,859 for Family Service Society, with another record 874 runners from 15 different states.
+Iron Mom is the only half marathon in the city of Paducah and continues to thrive each year by increasing runner numbers and donation totals.
+In 2018 year, the race raised a record $63,859 for Family Service Society, with another record 874 runners from 15 different states.
 Runners participated either in the individual half marathon or on a relay team.
 The race gets bigger and better each year!

-5) Don’t forget – there are many ways to participate other than running!
+Don’t forget – there are many ways to participate other than running!